The Project Finance Law Review: Dispute Resolution and Conflict of Laws Risks

 While legal opinions can give assurance as to the legal enforceability of contractual obligations and security interests, they provide little insight as to how the law will be applied in the context of an actual dispute.
 This is due both to the high level of abstraction of the opinion statements and to the myriad of different scenarios that can give rise to enforcement actions.
 Although commercial actors regularly accept this uncertainty as inevitable in a domestic setting, it is often perceived as a significant risk in cross-border transactions.

 The increased sense of dispute resolution risk in cross-border transactions can be explained by the complex nature of legal certainty as a construct of elements referred to in the introduction hereto (i.e., knowledge of the applicable rules and contract terms, experience as to how these rules and contract terms will be understood by the parties and applied by a court or tribunal, and trust in the legitimacy of the final judgment or award).
 While a legal opinion together with the transaction documentation can convey knowledge, experience can only be acquired over time, and trust is very much a reflection of authority earned through social interaction.
-Hence, it is not surprising that lawyers around the world tend to consider the legal system in which they themselves have been trained as the natural benchmark for legal certainty and the choice of its courts and law as the best possible protection against dispute resolution risk.
+Hence, it is not surprising that lawyers around the world tend to consider the legal system in which they themselves have been trained as the natural benchmark for legal certainty, and the choice of its courts and law as the best possible protection against dispute resolution risk.

-It follows from this analysis that, rather than arguing the respective benefits of different legal systems in the abstract, dispute resolution risk in cross-border transactions is best addressed by considering all three elements of legal certainty in the specific context.
+It follows from this analysis that, rather than arguing the respective benefits of different legal systems in the abstract, dispute resolution risk in cross-border transactions is best addressed by considering all three elements of legal certainty in each specific context.
 The natural starting point of any such solution should of course be that the ideal strategy to mitigate dispute resolution risk is to avoid disputes, which in turn is best achieved by ensuring that all commercial parties have the same understanding of their contractual rights and obligations.

 Although documentation based on internationally used standard forms can greatly facilitate a common understanding of what is required from the parties, it is a treacherous misconception that a sufficiently detailed contract can anticipate all potential future disputes.
 Indeed, extensive detail may support the argument that the parties consciously left out other scenarios because they considered them irrelevant.
 Moreover, a court of law will always have to refer to the laws of some jurisdiction to evaluate the validity of the contract and to provide a frame of reference for its application, and although arbitration clauses may prescribe the application of general principles of law rather than the law of any specific country, this is a rare exception and will not enhance legal certainty.19 It is, therefore, both customary and prudent to include a choice of law in any cross-border contract to allow the parties to inform themselves of the applicable law and thereby reduce legal uncertainty, for both the purposes of day-to-day contract management and the facilitation of dispute resolution.

-Knowledge of the applicable law presupposes accessibility, which itself has several aspects: from a linguistic aspect, the laws of common law jurisdictions benefit from the obvious advantage of being available in English, whereas basic rules can often be more easily accessed in codified legal systems.
+Knowledge of the applicable law presupposes accessibility, which itself has several aspects: from a linguistic point of view, the laws of common law jurisdictions benefit from the obvious advantage of being available in English, whereas basic rules can often be more easily accessed in codified legal systems.
 From yet another angle, the observation that the body of law in larger jurisdictions is more comprehensive, and therefore more likely to offer a response to any given fact pattern, may be outweighed by the consideration that smaller jurisdictions are less prone to hidden traps and conflicting opinions.

 The use of international standard documentation like the FIDIC also allows market participants to gain experience as to how customary contract terms may be applied independently of the applicable law in a cross-border setting: if there is a FIDIC concept of force majeure, that concept will to some extent inform the understanding of market participants irrespective of the application of the same concept by the courts of any given country.
 However, as mentioned above, the terms of the contract and market practice as to their interpretation will eventually be complemented by the laws of some jurisdiction in almost all situations.
-If disputes are to be avoided through better understanding of the law, the best approach to this choice usually is to opt for the home jurisdiction of the party whose performance defines the nature of the contract, and who therefore must comply with the more complex set of obligations.20
+If disputes are to be avoided through better understanding of the law, the best approach to this choice usually is to opt for the home jurisdiction of the party whose performance defines the nature of the contract and who, therefore, must comply with the more complex set of obligations.20

-Besides their own familiarity with the applicable law, commercial parties should take care that their choices of law and forum do not contradict each other: while courts of law are generally well-equipped to analyse preliminary questions governed by foreign law, their qualification and experience naturally centres in their own jurisdiction.
+Besides their own familiarity with the applicable law, commercial parties should take care that their choices of law and forum do not contradict each other: while courts of law are generally well equipped to analyse preliminary questions governed by foreign law, their qualification and experience naturally centre in their own jurisdiction.
 Hence, dispute resolution risk is usually best managed by aligning the choices of law and forum and, more generally, by reducing the number of interfaces between different laws that may become relevant in case of a later dispute.21 Where application of several laws in the same dispute are to be expected, as is often the case in international project finance transactions, the possibility of bringing experience from all relevant laws to the adjudication process through the selection of suitably qualified arbitrators from these jurisdictions further strengthens the argument for arbitration as the most suitable forum in many cases.

 Trust in the dispute resolution mechanism, notably the willingness to accept a judgment or award that is contrary to one's own interests and beliefs, constitutes the final and most crucial element of successful dispute resolution risk mitigation.
 Besides the experience of the judges or the arbitrators in the subject matter of the dispute and the governing law, as set forth in the preceding subsection, the paramount consideration in this respect is neutrality of the court or tribunal.
 From the point of view of an international investor, this will often rule out accepting jurisdiction of the host state wherever it is not mandatory.
 On the other hand, the courts of capital-exporting countries may be seen critically by other parties because of their (previously) rigorous approach to vested rights.
 Again, arbitration offers itself as a middle ground if the parties are willing to accept the lack of appeals procedures and other institutional safeguards.

 1 Daniel Reichert-Facilides is a partner at Freshfields Bruckhaus Deringer Rechtsanwälte Steuerberater PartG mbB.
+The information in this chapter was accurate as at June 2021.

 2 An alternative, more radical approach is to disregard legal remedies and to rely on other forms of dispute prevention and resolution instead.
 The author remembers an engaged discussion with the representative of a governmental development agency arguing that the Democratic Republic of the Congo was unfairly described as a high-risk jurisdiction because it was perfectly possible to successfully do business in that country if one chose the right partners.
 This is a totally rational position if one is willing to accept that even trust in a well-chosen business partner might eventually be disappointed for more or less good reasons.